Cloudbox/autoscan/README.md

 The processor allows you to set the maximum number of retries, as well as the minimum age of a Scan.
 In addition, you can also define a list of anchor files.

-A snippet of the `config.yml` file.
+A snippet of the `config.yml` file:

 ```yaml
 # override the maximum number of retries